Jeongyeongho93/proc-sql-The-Form-left-join-with-subquery/README.md

 # proc-sql-vol.1
-Use multiple tables to create new data table all the columns from the existing data by proc sql query
+create a new table using multiple tables to consider how to write proper subqueries with great data structure based on proc sql environment

 data data12;
 call code code code code;